jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

    be run with a much higher precision in the neutrino sector than is used by default, hence the neutrino precision parameters specified in ``class_params`` in
-   :ref:`the parameter file <params-nonlinear-massive-neutrinos>`.
+   :ref:`the parameter file <param-nonlinear-massive-neutrinos>`.
 Stated briefly, ``'l_max_ncdm'`` sets the size of the linear massive neutrino Boltzmann hierarchy, while ``'Number of momentum bins'`` specifies the number of discrete neutrino momenta to employ for mapping the neutrino distribution function.
-Setting ``'Quadrature strategy'`` to ``2`` ensures that integrals over the distribution function are integrated all the way to infinity.
+Setting ``'Quadrature strategy'`` to ``2`` ensures that momentum integrals over the distribution function are integrated all the way to infinity.
 Lastly, setting ``'ncdm_fluid_approximation'`` to ``3`` disables the fluid approximation used by default for massive neutrinos.

    For simulations with higher resolution or lower neutrino masses, still higher values for ``'l_max_ncdm'`` and ``'Number of momentum bins'`` may be